Ayckbourn & the Stephen Joseph Theatre: Facts & Frequently Asked Questions

 The name of the Stephen Joseph Theatre marks the legacy of a figure who - whilst vastly under appreciated - had an extraordinary impact on both the town of Scarborough and many playwrights, actors and directors, not least Alan Ayckbourn.
 It also, in theory, represents the theatre's commitment to its founder's intentions, most primarily the development of new writers and writing.

-So one hopes, the theatre will always recognise in its title, the man who inspired Alan Ayckbourn and so many others.
+One hopes - and certainly Alan Ayckbourn does, the Stephen Joseph Theatre will always recognise in its title, the man who inspired Alan Ayckbourn and so many others.
 You can find out more about Stephen Joseph, his work and his influence

 here.